 Ovarian cancer Ovarian, Fallopian Tube, and Peritoneal Cancer Ovarian cancer is often fatal because it is usually advanced when diagnosed.
 The most common histology—high-grade serous epithelial ovarian cancer—is considered as a single clinical entity along... read more by about 50% after 5 years of use and 80% after ≥ 10 years of use

-They also decrease the risk of functional ovarian cysts Functional cysts Benign ovarian masses include functional cysts and tumors; most are asymptomatic.
-Treatment varies depending on the patient's reproductive status.
-There are 2 types of functional cysts: Follicular... read more , benign ovarian tumors Benign Ovarian Masses Benign ovarian masses include functional cysts and tumors; most are asymptomatic.
-Treatment varies depending on the patient's reproductive status.
-There are 2 types of functional cysts: Follicular... read more , abnormal uterine bleeding Abnormal Uterine Bleeding Due to Ovulatory Dysfunction (AUB-O) Abnormal uterine bleeding due to ovulatory dysfunction (AUB-O) is abnormal uterine bleeding that, after examination and ultrasonography, cannot be attributed to the usual causes (structural... read more due to ovulatory dysfunction, dysmenorrhea Dysmenorrhea Dysmenorrhea is uterine pain around the time of menses.
+They also decrease the risk of functional ovarian cysts Functional ovarian cysts Benign ovarian masses include functional cysts (eg, corpus luteum cysts) and neoplasms (eg, benign teratomas).
+Most are asymptomatic; some cause pelvic pain.
+Evaluation includes pelvic examination... read more , benign ovarian tumors Benign Ovarian Masses Benign ovarian masses include functional cysts (eg, corpus luteum cysts) and neoplasms (eg, benign teratomas).
+Most are asymptomatic; some cause pelvic pain.
+Evaluation includes pelvic examination... read more , abnormal uterine bleeding Abnormal Uterine Bleeding Abnormal uterine bleeding (AUB) in patients of reproductive age is a bleeding pattern that is not consistent with normal menstrual cycle parameters (frequency, regularity, duration, and volume)... read more due to ovulatory dysfunction, dysmenorrhea Dysmenorrhea Dysmenorrhea is uterine pain around the time of menses.
 Pain may occur with menses or precede menses by 1 to 3 days.
 Pain tends to peak 24 hours after onset of menses and subside after 2 to... read more , premenstrual dysphoric disorder Premenstrual dysphoric disorder Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more , iron deficiency anemia Iron Deficiency Anemia Iron deficiency is the most common cause of anemia and usually results from blood loss; malabsorption, such as with celiac disease, is a much less common cause.
 Symptoms are usually nonspecific... read more , and benign breast disorders Evaluation of Breast Disorders Breast symptoms (eg, masses, nipple discharge, pain) are common, accounting for > 15 million physician visits/year.
-Although > 90% of symptoms have benign causes, breast cancer is always a concern... read more .
+Although > 90% of symptoms have benign causes, breast cancer is always... read more .
 Salpingitis Acute salpingitis Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
-PID may be sexually transmitted... read more , which can impairs fertility, occur less frequently in OC users.
+PID may be caused by sexually... read more , which can impairs fertility, occur less frequently in OC users.

 Drug Interactions of Oral Contraceptives